 Culebra is located approximately 17 miles east of main land Puerto Rico and is accessible by passenger ferry or chartered plane.
 The island of Culebra is part of the US territory of Puerto Rico, has more of an island vibe than the main land.

-How to get to Flamenco Beach, Culebra from San Juan Puerto Rico
+How to get to Flamenco Beach from San Juan, Puerto Rico

-Culebra is a small island at only 11 square miles and is reachable by ferry boat or propeller plane from the town of Cieba, Puerto Rico which is about one hour to 1.5 hours drive south east from San Juan.
+Culebra is a small island at only 11 square miles and is reachable by ferry boat or small propeller plane.
+The ferry is available from the town of Cieba which is about one hour to 1.5 hours drive south east from San Juan.